+Attendance

-Attendance Members: Tonya Long, Jill Esch Past Members: Jill Gunderson-Gernes, Jackie Thomas Guest: Darla Holland, Minnesota Prison Doula Project Ramsey Staff: Brian Theine, Falon Hunyh, Bobbi Jo Potter and Cassaundra Adler DHS: Sarah Bello Excused
+Members: Tonya Long, Jill Esch

+Jill Gunderson-Gernes, Jackie Thomas Past Members:

+Guest: Darla Holland, Minnesota Prison Doula Project

+Ramsey Staff: Brian Theine, Falon Hunyh, Bobbi Jo Potter and Cassaundra Adler

+DHS:

 Welcome: Tonya welcomed everyone.
 She recognized the land and water; Ramsey County is on Dakota land and the Mississippi River sustained the Dakota and Ojibwe.
-She cited the 1805 Treaty which was never ratified that ceded Hennepin County, Ramsey County, the airport and Fort Snelling.
+She cited the 1805 treaty which was never ratified that ceded Hennepin County, Ramsey County, the airport and Fort Snelling.
 Tonya asked everyone to think about the coming year and what they wished to accomplish in 2023.
 Attendees introduced themselves.
 Some of the goals or resolutions were: lose 30 COVID lbs., practice self-care, strive for work-life balance, find footing in a new position, finish projects begun in the community, start new projects in the community, continue to work with families, populate CAC committees, hope not to have "Us vs. Them" mentality, resume visiting Shakopee Women's prison to educate women about their rights, being pono (be in balance), build Panel membership, go on road trips and choose to have bright outlook.
+Tonya made a motion to adopt December's meeting minutes with the changes that Jill Esch made and Jill Esch seconded the motion.
+The motion carried.

-Minutes: Tonya made a motion to adopt December's meeting minutes, with the minor changes that Jill Esch made and Jill Esch seconded the motion.
+Minutes: Tonya made a motion to adopt December's meeting minutes with the changes that Jill Esch made and Jill Esch seconded the motion.
 The motion carried.